TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/49 - Ephesians/Ephesians 6/Ephesians 6.24.md

 ---

-Grace be with all them that love our Lord Jesus Christ with [a love] incorruptible.
+Grace be with all those who love our Lord Jesus Christ with incorruptible love.
+Amen.